julianadenauer/p5js-intro/README.md

 #### Challenge 2: Bouncing Ball
 1. Make a circle move from one side of the screen to the other.
 Use a global variable for this.
 ![](img/move-ellipse.gif)
 2. Make it go back when it hits the right border of the canvas.
-Use a speedX variable to accomplish this.
+Create an speedX variable to accomplish this.
 ![](img/first-bounce.gif)
 3. Let it bounce back on the left border as well.
 Use an OR statement (||) for this.
 ![](img/bounce-backandforth.gif)